itenfay/DYFStoreKit/README-zh.md

         NSString *value = error.userInfo[NSLocalizedDescriptionKey];
         NSString *msg = value ?: error.localizedDescription;
+        // This indicates that the product cannot be fetched, because an error was reported.
         [self sendNotice:[NSString stringWithFormat:@"An error occurs, %zi, %@", error.code, msg]];
     }];
 }